- Main Reconciliation Flow

 Alternatively, you can check the Balance Sheet report with the monthly column display directly in QuickBooks.

-The result is the clearing account balance for the selected period.
+As a result, you get the clearing account balance for the selected period.

 If your Clearing Account does not reconcile